Ngā Whakaritenga Whakaahuahanga Kaunihera ā-Rohe o Rotorua 2022 | Rotorua Lakes Council Representation Review 2022

 Ngā kōwhiringa e toru | The three options originally considered by Council

 Following input from Te Tatau o Te Arawa, Rotorua Lakes Council voted to establish Māori Wards for the 2022 elections and as part of their Representation Review process considered different options to integrate Māori wards into the council structure.
-They shortlisted the following three options, before landing on their preferred option that they are now seeking submissions on from 8 Sept – 8 Oct 2021.
+The council shortlisted the following three options, before landing on its preferred option which the council sought submissions on between 8 Sept – 8 Oct 2021.

 Public submissions sought